chuang76/website-hugo/content/posts/nebula_p3.md

 ![](https://github.com/chuang76/image/blob/master/08-8.PNG?raw=true)

 Then, we can focus on what character is transfer from 59.233.235.218 (the user who types the password) to 59.233.235.223.
-The characters that ends at carriage return (0x0d) can be collected as follows.
+In the Windows system, the key Enter is represented as carriage return (CR, 0x0d) and line feed (LF, 0x0a).
+The characters that ends at 0x0d and 0x0a can be collected as follows.

 ```
 'b', 'a', 'c', 'k', 'd', 'o', 'o', 'r', 0x7f, 0x7f, 0x7f, '0', '0', 'R', 'm', '8', 0x7f, 'a', 't', 'e'